NormanPCN/StardewValleyMods/LongerFenceLife/README.md

 The mod can also display the health/life status of your fences.
 You do this by holding down a specific key.
 User configurable.
 While the key is held down any fences visible on screen will have a Green, Yellow or Red overlay.
-Green means life is greater than 66%.
-Yellow is 33% to 66% and red is remaining life is less than 33%.
+Green means life is greater than 2 months.
+Yellow is greater than 1 month.
+Red is remaining life is less than one month.
-This is the life relative to the maximum health of each specific fence post.
 A tooltip is also shown if the mouse cursor is pointing at a fence post.
 This will show the approximate number of days remaining fence life.